AbdelaliEch/Football-Data-Project/README.md

 - **Scalability**: Processing large datasets manually or on local machines can be inefficient and time-consuming.
 - **Visualization & Insights**: Even when the data is cleaned, drawing meaningful insights from it requires intuitive and interactive visualizations.

-By building a structured ELT pipeline using cloud technologies, distributed computing, and automated workflows, this project enables efficient data processing, storage, and visualization, providing users with valuable insights into football statistics.
+By implementing a structured ELT pipeline with cloud technologies, distributed computing, and automated workflows, this project facilitates efficient data processing, storage, and visualization, delivering valuable insights into football statistics.

 ## Dataset
 The raw dataset we used consists of the following files: